THEMATIC AREA > SPATIAL JUSTICE

 Housing as a ‘FIRST RIGHT’: Addressing housing precarity in contemporary Europe.
 Contributions from Portugal

-Also appears in: On-going, Spatial Justice
+Also appears in: National, Ongoing, Spatial Justice

 The housing theme (re)emerges in the political and mediatic agendas as one of the main global priorities, as shown by the 2030 Agenda for Sustainable Development or the Urban Agenda for